openhab/org.openhab.binding.zwave/doc/wintop/wtrfid_0_0.md

 ### Parameter 2: Audible feedback config

 To configure the time the beep is automatically turned off in seconds.
-The Mini Keypad RFiD/Z-Wave supports 3 types of notification sound configurations:

-  1. Notification sound disabled (configuration parameter 2 set to zero)
-  2. Notification sound enabled (default, configuration parameter 2 set to auto-stop time).
+<p&gtThe Mini Keypad RFiD/Z-Wave supports 3 types of notification sound configurations:</p&gt <ol&gt<li&gtNotification sound disabled (configuration parameter 2 set to zero)</li&gt <li&gtNotification sound enabled (default, configuration parameter 2 set to auto-stop time).</li&gt </ol&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```15```.